wxs/eccv-art/content/pieces/the-uncertainty-principle/index.md

 title: "The Uncertainty Principle"
 year: 2018
 artist: "<a href='http://concept-script.com/bio.html'>Héctor Rodriguez</a>"
-banner: "gallery08.png"
+banner: "about04.png"
 arturl: "http://concept-script.com/theUncertaintyPrinciple/index.html"
 ---

-*The Uncertainty Principle* consists of videos and an interactive application about information and uncertainty in the domain of image analysis.
+*The Uncertainty* Principle consists of videos and an interactive application about information and uncertainty in the domain of image analysis.
+The works were produced by applying a set of *2D Gabor filters* to still and moving images.

-The various elements of the work are produced by applying certain filters, known as 2D Gabor filters, to images.
-Gabor filters identify various kinds of edges -- horizontal, vertical, and diagonal -– by responding to specific visual frequencies in an image.
+Gabor filters identify various kinds of edges -- horizontal, vertical, and diagonal – by responding to specific visual frequencies in an image.

-# Videos

-The following two videos were made using Gabor filters.
-(It is recommended that the videos should be viewed in Vimeo using full-screen and in a relatively dark environment).
-The first video illustrates one possible function of the Gabor filters, whereas the second video is more self-reflexive, and calls attention to the filters themselves as artistic media.
-The first video has sound but the second is silent.

-The first video was made by identifying rain streaks in the opening sequence of Wong Kar-Wai's film *The Grandmaster*.
-The Gabor filters helped to detect visual frequencies corresponding to vertical edges on the image.
-Most other details in the sequence were removed.
+One video, entitled *Rain*, was made by recognizing rain streaks in the opening sequence of Wong Kar-Wai's film *The Grandmaster*.
+Used in combination with Non-Negative Matrix Factorization (NNMF), the Gabor filters responded to the visual frequencies that correspond to vertical edges on the image and removed most other details in the sequence.
+Empty space between rain streaks suggests the bodies of the fighters.
+The human figure is absent yet somehow present, referencing the role of empty space in Chinese philosophy and visual art.
+The original movie soundtrack involved a highly obtrusive pounding music, mixed with effects and diegetic sounds.
+We also used NNMF for blind audio source separation, and then manually removed those tracks that contained music, preserving only the diegetic sounds.

 {{<vimeo 276827368>}}

-The second video was made by repeatedly processing a short segment from Ingmar Bergman’s film *Persona* (1966) using different Gabor image filters individually or in combination.
-The results are visualized by highlighting those parts of the image with a high response to the filter being applied, while darkening low-response pixels.
+A second video, *Folds*, was made by repeatedly applying a single Gabor filter to a short segment from Ingmar Bergman’s film *Persona*.
+The scene involves a boy moving on a bed, and the filters highlight the visual movement of the folds on the bedsheet.
+The repetitive structure of the video cues the viewer to pay close attention, both to the texture of the image and to the distinctive effects of the different edge-detectors.

 {{<vimeo 248895912>}}

-The repetitive structure of the video is meant to encourage viewers to pay close attention, both to the texture of the image and to the distinctive effects of the different edge-detectors.
-Whereas mainstream narrative cinema encourages the viewer to focus on what happens next, this project draws attention to the details of the individual frame.
+The interactive application allows people to explore and experiment with the application of different filters to images in a database.
+The interactor can choose which filter to apply, and observe the resulting visual description of the image.

+The work is an example of self-reflexive technology.
+A technology, in this case the Gabor filters, is used not merely as a tool but as a formative context.